2033 Women's Rugby World Cup: Development & preparations

-Candidate host cities
+Candidate cities

-A total of 24 cities throughout the United States have expressed interest in hosting matches.
-Atlanta, Austin, Baltimore, Birmingham, Boston, Charlotte, Chicago, Dallas, Denver, Houston, Kansas City, Los Angeles, Miami, Minneapolis, Nashville, New York City, Orlando, Philadelphia, Pittsburgh, Phoenix, San Diego, San Francisco, Seattle and Washington D.C. have all expressed interest.
+A total of 27 cities have been shortlisted for the 2033 Women's Rugby World Cup.
+Shortlisted cities include Atlanta, Baltimore, Birmingham, Boston, Charlotte, Chicago, Cincinnati, Denver, Houston, Kansas City, Los Angeles, Miami, Minneapolis, Nashville, New Orleans, New York/New Jersey, Orlando, Philadelphia, Pittsburgh, Phoenix, Salt Lake City, San Diego, San Francisco Bay Area, Seattle, St. Louis, and Washington, D.C. in the United States as well as Vancouver in Canada.
+Most of the proposed venues are NFL stadiums, with a number of MLB and MLS stadiums in the running as well.

 Qualifying

 Tournament hosts, the United States qualify automatically.